flutter/website/README.md

 > IMPORTANT: Follow the installation instructions for each of the tools
 > carefully.
 In particular, configure your shell/environment so
-> that the tools are available in every terminal/command window you create.
+> that the tools are available in each and every terminal/command window you create.

 ### 2. Clone this repo _and_ its submodules